-All benefit eligible employees hired on or after July 1, 2013 shall participate in the University's Defined Contribution plan.
-Participation for those eligible shall be effective from the date of employment.
-To be considered eligible for benefits, an employee must be serving in a full time benefit eligible position.
+Participation for faculty and professional staff hired after July 1, 2003 shall be limited to full faculty and professional staff eligible for benefits.
+Participation for those eligible staff shall be effective from the date of employment.
+To be considered for benefits, faculty and professional staff must be serving in a full time position.